 Fairview has worked with Curriculum Associates to provide more in-depth training to our teachers on the functions of the I-Ready program.
 This program provides differentiated instruction to students and our teachers are learning through PD how to maximize that learning.

 This table displays the number of school days dedicated to staff development and continuous improvement.

-- This table displays the number of school days dedicated to stall development and continuous improvement.
 Subject 2020-21 2021-22 2022-23 Number of school days dedicated to Staff Development and Continuous Improvement